kevinsogo/compgen/docs/PREPARATION.md

 # Custom checkers

+A checker grades the output of a solution.
+Most of the time, a `diff` check, comparing the output file and the judge file, is enough, but there are times when a custom checker is needed, e.g., for problems with multiple outputs.

+If your problem doesn't require a custom checker, you may skip this section for now and learn it later.

-The most general template for custom checkers is the following:
+The general template for custom checkers is the following:

 ```python
 from kg.checkers import * ### @import